 The IAVI DataSpace brings together the legacy data collected by IAVI and its clinical research partners through the conduct of various clinical trials and epidemiology studies as well as data from upcoming new studies.

-Along with supporting data science initiatives through the use of cloud-based technologies, the IAVI DataSpace aims to enhance analytical services together with capacity building activities in data science across IAVI’s centers of excellence.
+Along with supporting data science initiatives through the use of cloud-based technologies, the IAVI DataSpace aims to enhance analytical services together with capacity building activities in data science across the clinical research centers with which IAVI partners.
 This will facilitate scientific collaborations with strategic partners to ensure maximum benefit to the vaccine research field.

 These data are hosted within a newly built Trusted Research Environment (TRE) — a cloud-based platform for secure and auditable data access and analysis.
 The IAVI DataSpace TRE is fully compliant with the General Data Protection Regulation (GDPR), thus providing a sustainable model for global data sharing and enabling the long-term support of data science initiatives across Africa and beyond.